aquasecurity/trivy-operator/docs/settings.md

 # Settings

-Trivy Operator read configuration settings from ConfigMaps, as well as Secrets that holds confidential settings (such as a GitHub token).
+Trivy Operator reads configuration settings from ConfigMaps, as well as Secrets that hold confidential settings (such as a GitHub token).
 Trivy-Operator plugins read configuration and secret data from ConfigMaps and Secrets named after the plugin.
 For example, Trivy configuration is stored in the ConfigMap and Secret named `trivy-operator-trivy-config`.